George F. Johnson: Working Week

 During World War I, the Endicott-Johnson shoe factories made every pair of military boots, which equipped U.S. soldiers.
 On October 16, 1916, George F. Johnson announced the mandate of a 40-hour work week, which became the American Standard.
 This rule took effect for EJ-factory workers on November 1, 1916.
 His view of the 40-hour week was based on a wage-system of individual-unit-contributions from his workers, and saw the hourly-wage-system as a form of mental slavery.

+Personal life

+Johnson had two sons and two daughters, George W., Walter L., Mrs. Zada Robertson and Mrs. Lloyd E. Sweet.

+Johnson died on November 28, 1948, at his home at Park Place in Endicott.